raleel/cfi-srd-pt/0009_Magic.md

 **Clerics:** Clerics suffer no penalty while armored or uCanto a shield.

-**Mages:** Because armor restricts movement, and the somatic component involved in the casting of spells requires precise gestures, mages cannot cast while wearing armor or uCanto a shield.
+**Mages:** Because armor restricts Movimento, and the somatic component involved in the casting of spells requires precise gestures, mages cannot cast while wearing armor or uCanto a shield.

 ---
 ## Casting Time